romange/gaia/README.md

 ## Single node Mapreduce
-GAIA library provides very efficient multi-threaded mapreduce framework for batch processing.
+GAIA library provides a very efficient multi-threaded mapreduce framework for batch processing.
 It supports out of the box json parsing, compressed formats (gzip, zstd), local disk and GCS (Google Cloud Storage) IO.
-Using GAIA MR it's possible to map, reshard (partition), join and group multiple sources of data very efficiently.
+Using GAIA MR it's possible to map, re-shard (partition), join and group multiple sources of data very efficiently.
-Fibers in GAIA allowed to maximize pipeline execution and balance IO with CPU workloads in parallel.The example below shows how to process text files and reshard them based on imaginary "year" column for each CSV row.
-Please check out [this tutorial](doc/mr3.md) to learn more about this mapreduce framework.
+Fibers in GAIA allowed maximizing pipeline execution and balance IO with CPU workloads in parallel.
+The example below shows how to process text files and re-shard them based on an imaginary "year" column for each CSV row.
+Please check out [this tutorial](doc/mr3.md) to learn more about GAIA MR.

 ~~~~~~~~~~cpp
 #include "absl/strings/str_cat.h"